safoorsafdar/xeneta-operations-task/README.md

 }
 ```

-## Extra details

-* **Provide the solution as a public git repository that can easily be cloned by our development team.**

-* The configuration file `rates/config.py` has some defaults that will most likely change depending on the solution.
-It would be beneficial to have a way of more dynamically pass in config values.

-* List and describe the tool(s) used, and why they were chosen for the task.

-* Provide any instructions needed to run the automation solution in `README.md`.

-* If you have any questions, please don't hesitate to contact us at tech-recruitment@xeneta.com

 # Theoretical section
 In this section we are seeking high-level answers, use a maximum of couple of paragraphs to answer the questions.